 Although there are many different causes of rib pain that will in no ways respond to my TISSUE REMODELING TREATMENT (costochondritis, osteoporosis, fracture, etc), there are many people whose rib pain can be effectively treated by what I do in my clinic.
 If you are interested in meeting a couple of these folks, take just a couple of minutes to watch THESE TWO VIDEOS.
-Between these two individuals, there was nearly a decade of Chronic Rib Pain prior to their experience here.
+(HERE and HERE are a couple more).

 Although rib problems are not typically dangerous like a ruptured disc can be (unless you happen to shatter them in a terrible accident), rib pain can be severe to the point that people think they are dying.
-I frequently see patients who come to me after getting an air-evac ride to the hospital, and then ending up being run through several days worth of cardio tests that cost more than the house they are living in.
-Their conversation with their cardiologist frequently goes something like this:
+I frequently see patients who come to me after getting a fifty thousand dollar helicopter ride to the hospital, being run through several days worth of tests that cost more than the house they are living in, and finally having this conversation with their cardiologist.

 “Thank Goodness Mr Jones!
 We have run every conceivable test — many of them several times over.
 We cannot seem to find a single thing wrong with you.
 Everything appears to be just fine.
 You are as healthy as the proverbial horse, and your heart is just about perfect.”